Configuring a pipeline

 Enter a new name in the Pipeline App Name field.

-→ The name of the Pipeline App has been changed.
+→ The name and/or description of the Pipeline App has been changed.

 Configuring processes and instances